 REJOICING IN THE TORAH

-Can Christian awareness of the Jewish festival Simchat Torah ('Rejoicing in the Torah') enliven their own Christian Bible reading?
+Can awareness of the Jewish festival Simchat Torah ('Rejoicing in the Torah') enliven Christians in their love of God's word?

 What is Simchat Torah?